Part one of two.

 Of course, the decline in sales of meat, and dairy products too, will have devastating repercussions on our farming industry.
 While some innovative farmers have begun to adapt and look for other business opportunities, others are facing dark times.

-Next month, we explore the downsides of the vegan trend on the UK’s food industry.
+You can find the next blog in this series here – we explore the downsides of the vegan trend on the UK’s food industry.